-Workers’ compensation insurance provides cash benefits and/or medical care for workers who become ill or injured as a direct result of their job.
-More specifically, workers’ comp laws give employees the right to collect for injury, disability, or death that occurs in the course of employment.
+Workers’ compensation insurance provides cash benefits and/or medical care for workers who are injured as a direct result of their job.
+More specifically, workers’ compensation laws give employees the right to collect for injury, disability, or death that occurs in the course of employment.
 Workers’ comp laws today are no-fault laws.

 No-fault compensation is based on the principle that injured employees are entitled to receive compensation for their injuries without proving fault against the opposite party.

 The amount that an employee making a claim receives isn’t impacted by any potential carelessness or negligence on their part.
-However, a worker does lose his right to compensation if the injury is a direct result of being impaired by drugs or alcohol, or from an attempt to injure himself or someone else.
+However, a worker loses the right to compensation if the injury is a direct result of being under the influence of drugs or alcohol, or of an attempt to injure themselves or others.